 The NYPD makes tens of thousands of arrests every year, the vast majority of them for low-level misdemeanors.
 Property is seized in nearly every one of those arrests, including cash, cellphones, IDs, keys, cars, and even prescription medicine.

-The South Bronx is one of the poorest and most over-policed congressional districts in the country.
-This makes our clients particularly vulnerable to the consequences of civil forfeiture abuses.
+The South Bronx is one of the poorest and most over-policed congressional districts in the country, which makes our clients particularly vulnerable to the consequences of abuses of property seizure and retention.
 Seized cash in amounts of $50 or $100 can mean the difference between a family eating or going hungry for the week.
 And in a borough where many working poor people live far from public transportation, a seized car can mean inability to commute to work.

-- Represent those must vulnerable to civil forfeiture abuses.
-Through our Civil Action Practice, we are assisting hundreds of low-income Bronx residents every year who would otherwise have no legal representation in property seizure procedures.
-In 2015 alone we recovered over $750,000 in cash and property for over 300 clients.
+- Represent those most vulnerable to property seizure and civil forfeiture abuses.
+Through our Civil Action Practice, we assist hundreds of low-income Bronx residents every year who would otherwise have no legal representation in property seizure procedures.
+In 2017 alone, we recovered over $88,500 for over 700 clients.